ljanyst/ghostscad/README.md

 GhostSCAD
 =========

-GhostSCAD is a piece of software that makes it easy to create CAD models in using [Go][golang] and compile them to the [OpenSCAD][openscad] language.
-It allows you to use the full power of a real programming language and still use the rendering capabilities of OpenSCAD.
+GhostSCAD is a piece of software that makes it easy to create CAD models using [Go][golang] and compile them to the [OpenSCAD][openscad] language.
+It allows you to use the full power of a real programming language and use the rendering capabilities of OpenSCAD.

 Requires GO 1.17.